Course unit details:

 Aims

-The aim of this course unit is to provide the opportunity for students to execute a substantial independent environmental science research project.
+The aim of this course unit is to provide the opportunity for students to execute a substantial environmental science research project.

 Learning outcomes